matjon/em3371-controller/Documentation/reverse_engineering.md

 Function number 0x80 - set weather station clock
 ------------------------------------------------

-To set the weather station clock, send to it a packet with function code 0x80 and payload of 8 bytes.
+To set the weather station clock, send to it a packet with the function code 0x80 and a payload of 8 bytes.

 Bytes 0x00-0x06 of this payload should contain local time, they correspond to bytes 0x01-0x07 of weather station sensor data payload (see